03-lovepreetSingh/eth-online-openwave/README.md

     ```
 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

-_(Note: You'll need a configured Web3 wallet like MetaMask connected to the appropriate network (e.g., U2U, Educhain Testnet) and funded with test ETH for contract interactions.)_
+_(Note: You'll need a configured Web3 wallet like MetaMask connected to the appropriate network (e.g., HBAR, Educhain Testnet) and funded with test ETH for contract interactions.)_